-Recently Bob Webber and Phil Kenyon issued a clarion call to the church that has garnered widespread involvement and support by Christian leaders.
-It is a summons to growing faithfulness amid huge threats to the gospel at the beginning of the twenty-first century.
-After briefly setting the stage by noting the myriad of global challenges facing the evangelical church, they say, "Today, as in the ancient era, the Church is confronted by a host of master narratives that contradict and compete with the gospel.
+Recently Bob Webber and Phil Kenyon issued a clarion call to the evangelical community, which has garnered widespread involvement and support by Christian leaders.
+It is a summons to growing faithfulness in the midst of huge threats to the gospel at the beginning of the 21st century.
+After briefly setting the stage by affirming the authority of Scripture and noting the myriad of global challenges facing the evangelical church, they say: "Today, as in the ancient era, the Church is confronted by a host of master narratives that contradict and compete with the gospel.
 The pressing question is: who gets to narrate the world?"
 Webber believes the three leading contenders are the Muslim story, the liberal capitalist story, and (somewhat surprisingly) the Marxist story.
-Over against these three contenders Webber and Kenyon say, "In a world of competing stories, we call Evangelicals to recover the truth of God's word as the story of the world, and to make it the centerpiece of
+Over against these three contenders Webber and Kenyon say: "In a world of competing stories, we call Evangelicals to recover the truth of God's word as the story of the world, and to make it the centerpiece of Evangelical life."
+Thus the first section of 'The Call' is entitled 'On the Primacy of Biblical Narrative.'
+Getting this straight, they believe, is the first order of business.